 Ever so often I read how important risk management is.
 Yes, it might be important but my experience has told me it’s of no use to predefine risk and AFTER make strategies based on your risk tolerance.
-In my opinion that is doing it backwards.
-I have tested thousands of trading strategies (I test around 1-5 ideas each day!) and stop loss and targets in general detoriate the systems.
+In my opinion that is doing it backward.
+I have tested thousands of trading strategies (I test around 1-5 ideas each day!) and stop loss and targets, in general, deteriorate the systems.
 Yes, this might be against “conventional wisdom” but I recommend testing it yourself.

-Personally I couldn’t care less about money management.
+Personally, I couldn’t care less about money management.
 The reason why is that I trade a lot of different stocks, systems and strategies.
 Any stock has an insignificant impact on my overall performance and any strategy will not ruin my account.
 Sometimes my systems are correlated but in general not.
-I always have a balanced mix between long and short, never leaning too much on either direction.
-So far in 2013 I have lost an incredible amount on the short side.
+I always have a balanced mix between long and short, never leaning too much in either direction.
+So far in 2013, I have lost an incredible amount on the short side.
 Fortunately, I have made more on the long side.

 I recommend trading more and diversifying instead of using conventional risk management.